+The purpose of this study is to conduct Hydrological Impact Assessment of the site to assess the potential impact of the proposed development and its proposed underground diesel fuel storage tank on the ground water.
 The report should not be limited to this brief.
 Where the specialist sees the necessity for providing other vital information or investigations, this should be included.